gansanay/datatransformation/content/Data/Ad Hoc Requests, From Bottleneck to Business Partner.md

 During this stage, especially as you start using more compute and web services, you should start laying the foundation for monitoring and observability, both from a service maintenance and cost perspective: best practices, query optimization, reasoned but sufficient testing strategy.
 If web apps include machine learning, you will also need to establish the basis for model management and monitoring: monitoring indicators, retraining...

 This added value will justify moving to a slightly larger team that will specialize in offering and maintaining these different services on a larger scale.
+And now, with this demonstration and vision, you are more likely to be heard.
 ## Phase 2: Scale!

 As the offering becomes broader, exposure becomes larger, and expectations become higher... but so does the impact!

 During phases 1 and 2, the technical foundations will have been laid.
 Now it's time to enter into an industrialization and scaling phase that will allow for a stronger orientation toward the business while ensuring service quality:

-* The Chief Data Officer's **effort** will focus more on supporting business strategy, particularly by working with more business units.
+* The **Data Leader's effort** will focus more on supporting business strategy, particularly by working with more business units.

 * The effort, and therefore the number of **analysts**, should be able to grow the most with maturity and the number of needs: this is where the intersection of business and technology takes place, where it all begins!